kufreu/kufreu.github.io/final/final.md

     # this section calculates distance/directon from input if origin is not supplied
     wgs84 <- # destination layer, centroid made on each feature
       input %>%
-      as("sf") %>% # coerce objects with spatial class into sf objects st_transform(3395) %>% # transforms input into WGS 84  (projected coordinate system)
+      as("sf") %>% # coerces objects with spatial class into sf objects st_transform(3395) %>% # transforms input into WGS 84  (projected coordinate system)
-      st_geometry %>% # gets geometry from the object to be used with st_centroid
+      st_geometry %>% # gets geometry from the object as a list to be used with st_centroid st_centroid %>%
-      st_centroid %>%
       st_transform(4326) # transforms input into WGS 84 (geographic coordinate system) cbd <- # point made from mean coordinates of centroids